PeruDayani/racehub/README.md

 Few QoL things:
 - Stripe: Setup 2 sandbox environments - one for prod and one for local
+- Stripe: Update the workflow to use the race slug maybe? or stick with race Id?
 - Drizzle Migrations - Create a cmd to easily apply migrations to prod - NextJS deployment hook?

 And then we continue on: